-B7.
-The Applicant may upgrade the solar panels and ancillary infrastructure on site provided these upgrades remain within the approved development footprint (including the approved maximum height and tilt of solar panels and ancillary infrastructure).
-Prior to carrying out any such upgrades, the Applicant must provide revised layout plans and project details of the development (including but not limited to specifying the method of disposal for redundant solar panels) to the Planning Secretary incorporating the proposed upgrades.
+B6.
+The Applicant may upgrade the solar panels and ancillary infrastructure on site provided these upgrades remain within the approved development footprint of the site.
+Prior to carrying out any such upgrades, the Applicant must provide revised layout plans and project details of the development to the Planning Secretary incorporating the proposed upgrades.